 "While many organizations have declared a commitment to diversity and inclusion, few have reportedly found ways to put those strategies into action.
 It is time we change this," said Amanda Ma, founder and CEO of Innovate Marketing Group, speaking to Northstar Meetings Group following the shooting in Atlanta in March 2021 that left eight people dead, six of them Asian Americans.
 "Talk is inspiring, but action is what drives change.
 Come up with a real action plan and be accountable."

-The leaders of many businesses are making new public commitments to combat structural racism and cultivate greater inclusion throughout their organizations.
-And there are few areas as high-profile or ripe for opportunity as business events.
+For those business leaders who made new public commitments to cultivate greater inclusion throughout their organizations, there are few areas as high-profile or ripe for opportunity as business events.

 "The whole idea of an event is about bringing people together, it's about human connection, collaboration and teamwork," says Ashanti Bentil-Dhue, founder and director of EventMind, a virtual-event production company, as well as co-founder of Diverse Ally, a diversity and inclusion consultancy.
 "We already possess creativity, resilience, the ability to adapt quickly to change — there's no reason we as an industry can't work on this and actually see some results."

 She adds that the meetings industry is also well-positioned to show others how creating positive organizational change is done.